CombustionToolbox/combustion_toolbox/README.md

 # Combustion Toolbox
-A MATLAB/GUI based thermochemical code
+A MATLAB-GUI based open-source tool for solving combustion problems.

 Table of contents
 =================